Yankees vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been named as the underdog five times this season but have yet to come away with a victory in any of those games.
+- The Yankees have won 15 of the 22 games they were favored on the moneyline this season (68.2%).

-- This season, New York has been at least a +115 underdog on the moneyline three times, losing each of those contests.
+- New York has a 13-7 record (winning 65% of its games) when playing as moneyline favorites of -120 or shorter.

-- The Yankees have an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- The implied moneyline probablility for this matchup gives the Yankees a 54.5% chance to win.

-- New York and its opponents have hit the over in nine of its 27 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.